TheoC26/school-vault/hurston ethnography project draft.md

 Before he has a chance to respond, the door opens.
 Who else will have the pleasure of joining this already way too crowded elevator?
 As the elevator door slowly makes its way across, we realize nobody is even there.
 Why does everybody do this?
 If you are gonna take the elevator, take the fricken elevator!

-I reach for the door close button, shaving a wopping 6 seconds off this elevator speed run.
+I reach for the door close button, shaving a whopping 6 seconds off this elevator speed run.

 "Wasn't this the apartment that people kept hearing noises from during the night?
 I'm pretty sure it was this 21b."
-On our apartment Facebook, people consistently complain about hearing weird wailing and scratching noises on the upper floors.
-As a building, we have come to the conclusion that it is coming from Mr. Buford's apartment, but he still denies any accusation toward's him or his wife.
+On our apartment Facebook, people constantly complain about hearing weird wailing and scratching noises on the upper floors.
+As a building, we have come to the conclusion that it is coming from Mr. Buford's apartment, but he still denies any accusation towards him or his wife.

 - [ ] add much more descriptive stuff to make the scene feel more alive